JohnGaros/data_quality_api/docs/BRD.md

 | Configuration team | Data stewards, configurators | Flexible rule management, sandbox testing. |
 | End users | Data submitters, external partners | Clear validation feedback, fast turnaround. |

+## 5. Core data quality & governance requirements

+The Wemetrix platform treats **data contracts** and a **semantic data catalogue** as the ground truth for how each producer feed participates in the overall data model.
+Cleansing, profiling, validation, infra, and governance flows are all driven from these contracts instead of one-off configurations.

+### 5.1 Contract and catalogue centricity
+1. Every onboarded dataset must have a registered `DataContract` that:
+   - References reusable rule sets, schemas, infra profiles, and governance profiles from the authoring libraries.
+   - Maps producer-specific columns and files into canonical catalogue entities/attributes (e.g., `Customer.email`, `Transaction.amount`).
+2. Contracts must be versioned and promotable across environments (dev/test/prod), with lifecycle metadata (status, owners, approvals) captured for audit.
+3. The semantic catalogue (`dq_catalog`) must act as the single reference for business meaning, so rules and governance policies can be authored once per attribute/entity and reused across tenants and feeds.

-## 5. Data cleansing business requirements
+### 5.2 Data cleansing requirements
-1. **Mandatory pre-validation cleansing:** The platform must cleanse incoming datasets (duplicate removal, format standardisation, missing-value handling) whenever tenant or dataset policies require it so profiling and validation run against trusted inputs.
+4. **Mandatory pre-validation cleansing (when required):** The platform must cleanse incoming datasets (duplicate removal, format standardisation, missing-value handling) whenever tenant or dataset policies require it so profiling and validation run against trusted inputs.
-2. **Policy-driven orchestration:** Business owners need to define cleansing triggers per dataset type (e.g., “always cleanse credit applications,” “only cleanse when null-rate exceeds threshold”) without redeploying code.
+5. **Policy-driven orchestration:** Business owners need to define cleansing triggers per dataset type (e.g., “always cleanse credit applications,” “only cleanse when null-rate exceeds threshold”) without redeploying code, using contract and library references rather than hard-coded flags.
-3. **Audit-grade transparency:** Each cleansing job must produce metrics that show what changed (records cleansed, rejects, transformation deltas) and link them to the originating upload so auditors can trace corrective actions.
+6. **Audit-grade transparency:** Each cleansing job must produce metrics that show what changed (records cleansed, rejects, transformation deltas) and link them to the originating upload and contract so auditors can trace corrective actions.
-4. **Business continuity:** Failures during cleansing must stop the downstream pipeline, notify stakeholders with actionable diagnostics, and allow resumable reruns so poor-quality data never reaches profiling/validation unnoticed.
+7. **Business continuity:** Failures during cleansing must stop the downstream pipeline, notify stakeholders with actionable diagnostics, and allow resumable reruns so poor-quality data never reaches profiling/validation unnoticed.

-- Multi-tenant API that accepts Excel/CSV uploads, runs cleansing pipelines and validations via modular engines, and returns detailed reports.
-- Configurable rule libraries for cleansing and validation, based on logical fields that abstract tenant-specific schemas.
+### 5.3 Validation, profiling, and reporting
+8. Validation and profiling jobs must execute against the materialised contract bundle (schema + rules + catalogue mappings) resolved by the registry at runtime, not against ad-hoc configuration files.
+9. Rule libraries for validation, profiling, and cleansing must be reusable across tenants and contracts, with rule severity, thresholds, and activation windows managed via bindings and profiles rather than duplicated per feed.
+10. The platform must expose clear, contract-aware reports and APIs (per job, per tenant, per dataset/contract) that show which rules fired, which catalogue attributes were affected, and how cleansing/profiling influenced outcomes.

+### 5.4 Governance, metadata, and automation
+11. Governance profiles (PII classifications, retention, access policies) authored in governance libraries must be referenced by contracts and enforced consistently across cleansing, validation, storage, and access flows.
-- Metadata registry (see `src/dq_metadata` and `docs/METADATA_LAYER_SPEC.md`) that documents every upload, cleansing job, validation job, rule version, and user action for governance.
+12. Metadata services (see `src/dq_metadata` and `docs/METADATA_LAYER_SPEC.md`) must capture end-to-end lineage: uploads, contracts, catalogue mappings, cleansing jobs, profiling snapshots, validation jobs, rule versions, infra/governance profiles, and user actions.
-- Designed for Azure-native deployment with enterprise security (SSO, Key Vault, RBAC).

-- File intake, cleansing execution, validation execution, reporting, configuration lifecycle, and admin operations as detailed in `docs/FUNCTIONAL_REQUIREMENTS.md`.
-- Metadata endpoints for lineage queries, audit event retrieval, compliance tagging, and evidence exports.
-- Automation-friendly workflows (idempotent uploads, scriptable APIs, reruns).
+13. The platform must provide automation-friendly workflows (idempotent uploads, scriptable APIs, reruns) so contracts, catalogue entries, and rule libraries can be managed through CI/CD and self-service tools rather than manual operations.

 ## 7. Non-functional requirements summary
 - Performance, scalability, availability, security, retention, observability, maintainability, DR, and integration expectations per `docs/NON_FUNCTIONAL_REQUIREMENTS.md`.